OpsChasingDev/PowerShell_Bootcamp/Curriculum.md

 - finding help on larger concept topics
 - finding modules

+## VARIABLES
+- setting and calling variables
+- seeing what variables can hold
+- environment variables
+- working with objects in variables

 ## OBJECTS AS THE FOUNDATION OF POWERSHELL'S POWER
+- what makes objects special
+- identifying what kinds of objects you're working with
+- seeing object members
+- properties vs methods
+- the pipeline

 ## WORKING WITH OPERATORS